passthefist/dev_container/README.md

 Once all the applications are installed and you've logged in to the Github app, you can clone this repository to download all the code to your computer.
 First, fork this project from the "Fork" button in upper/middle right part of this page.
+Don't worry too much about what's actually going on here, it will be covered later.

 ![forking repository](docs/fork.png)